-If you were arrested for driving while intoxicated in Houston, you will face more than a criminal charge for DWI.
-Persons arrested for DWI may face having their Texas Drivers License automatically suspended by the State of Texas.
+If you were arrested for driving while intoxicated in Houston, you’ll face more than a criminal charge for DWI.
+Persons arrested for DWI may face having their Texas Drivers License automatically suspended by the State of Texas, in addition to other penalties and fines.

 To put it lightly, if a person who relies on their own personal transportation as their primary means of transportation to and from work, to and from family members, and as a general component of a fruitful modern lifestyle, having your Texas Drivers License revoked can put a hamper on things.